What is Aircraft Dispatch?

 The aircraft dispatcher is sometimes called the “pilot on the ground”.
 The pilot in command and the aircraft dispatcher are jointly responsible for the pre-flight planning, delay, and dispatch release of a flight.
 The aircraft dispatcher and pilot in command exercise operational control which is the authority over initiating, conducting or terminating a flight.
 The aircraft dispatcher is responsible for; monitoring the progress of each flight, issuing necessary information for the safety of the flight, and cancelling or re-dispatching a flight if, in his opinion or the opinion of the pilot in command, the flight cannot operate or continue to operate safely as planned or released.
 The pilot has control of operations in the air while the aircraft dispatcher is responsible for control from the ground.

-What to find out more about The Dispatch Academy?
-Visit our blog to read the full articles that we prepare for you.
+Want to find out more about The Dispatch Academy?

 Frequently Asked Questions